rdccalonge/renicalonge.github.io/readme.md

 Hello!
 I'm Reni Dela Cruz Calonge, a BSIT graduate from Trinity University of Asia with over 8 years of experience in web development.
 I specialize in both frontend and backend development, with expertise in technologies such as C#, Blazor, MSSQL, and Azure.

-## Skills

-- **Backend**: C#, ASP.NET
-- **Frontend**: Blazor, Angular
-- **Databases**: MSSQL, PostgreSQL, MySQL
-- **Other Technologies**: PHP, VB6, PowerApps
-- **Cloud Services**: Azure

-## Experience

-I have been involved in the full development lifecycle, from project bidding and estimation to sprint planning, scrum meetings, and project demos.
-My experience includes working with various tech stacks and delivering high-quality solutions.

-## Projects

-For a detailed look at the projects I've worked on, please visit the [PROJECTS](#projects) section of my portfolio.

 ## Recent Updates

 - **February 4, 2024**: Added PowerApps to my skillset.